Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/5.1.phone_mask.png">

 ### Step 2 - Applying Masking Policies to Tags
 With each Tag now having a Masking Policy let's apply those Masking Policies to our Tags which have already been applied to our PII columns.

-Please now execute the four queries in this step which sets the `accountadmin` role context and applies each Masking Policy to the appropriate Tag using [ALTER TAG...
+Please now execute the four queries in this step which sets the `accountadmin` Role context and applies each Masking Policy to the appropriate Tag using [ALTER TAG...
 SET MASKING POLICY](https://docs.snowflake.com/en/sql-reference/sql/alter-tag) command.

 With each query we will recieve a `Statement executed successfully.` message indicating the association is successful.